Prime Time (Don McLean album)

-Prime Time is an album by American singer-songwriter Don McLean, released in December 1977.
+Prime Time is an album by the American singer-songwriter Don McLean, released in 1977.
+It was produced by John Peters.
 Drake sampled "The Wrong Thing to Do" in his song "Doing It Wrong" from 2011's Take Care.

+Critical reception

 Record World called the title track "a rock 'n roll song with a honky-tonk flavor and a good deal of strong and ironic social commentary."

 Track listing

 All tracks composed by Don McLean, except where indicated.